Zabol: Language and ethnicity

-Zabol is connected by road to Milak and Zaranj (across the border in Afghanistan).
-The Delaram-Zaranj Highway provides road connectivity to the rest of Afghanistan.
-Zabol thus provides Afghanistan access to the Arabian Sea and Persian Gulf via the Port of Chabahar.
+Population

+At the time of the 2006 National Census, the city's population was 130,642 in 27,867 households.
+The 2011 census counted 137,722 people in 33,957 households.
+The 2016 census measured the population of the city as 134,950 people in 35,401 households.

 Geography

+Location

-Zabol is located near Lake Hamun and the region is irrigated by the Helmand River.
+Zabol is located near Lake Hamun, in the endorheic Sīstān Basin, and the region is irrigated by the Helmand River.
+Lake Hamun is a seasonal lake that is often dry.

 Zabol is connected by road to Milak and Zaranj (across the border in Afghanistan).
 The Delaram-Zaranj Highway provides road connectivity to the rest of Afghanistan.
 Zabol thus provides Afghanistan access to the Arabian Sea and Persian Gulf via the Port of Chabahar.
+Zabol has a regional airport.

 Air pollution

 The Zabol area is well known for its "120-day wind" (bād-e sad-o-bist-roz), a highly persistent dust storm in the summer which blows from north to south.
 The disappearance in the 2000s of the nearby Hamoun wetlands has exacerbated the dusty conditions in Zabol, leading the World Health Organization to name Zabol the most polluted city in the world in 2016.
 A 2017 study in the journal Preventive Medicine suggested that the harm from 30 minutes of cycling outdoors in Zabol's polluted air would outweigh the benefits of the exercise.